X Factor (Danish TV series) season 5

 X Factor is a Danish television music competition to find new singing talent.
-The fifth season premiered on January 1, 2012, on DR1 and ended on March 23, 2012, at Jyske Bank Boxen.
+The fifth season premiered on 1 January 2012 on DR1, and ended on 23 March 2012 at Jyske Bank Boxen.
 Lise Rønne returned for her fourth season as host.
 Thomas Blachman, Pernille Rosendahl and Cutfather returned for their respective fourth, third and second seasons.

 Judges and host

-On September 12, 2011, it was announced that Thomas Blachman, Pernille Rosendahl and Cutfather would all be returning as judges for season 5, along with Lise Rønne as host.
+On 12 September 2011 it was announced that Thomas Blachman, Pernille Rosendahl and Cutfather would all be returning as judges for season 5, along with Lise Rønne as host.

 Selection process

 Auditions

 Auditions took place in Copenhagen and Århus.

 Superbootcamp

 Cutfather was given the Over 25s category, Rosendahl was given the 15–24s and Blachman was given the Groups.

 Bootcamp

 Cutfather was assisted by Kato in choosing his final three in the Over 25s category for the live shows; Rosendahl was assisted by Mattias Kolstrup in choosing her final three in the 15–24s category; and Blachman was assisted in choosing his final three in the Groups category by Dicte.